The power of sleep for improved athletic performance and recovery

 - Limit over-the-counter sleeping pill usage

-There’s a lot of opportunity in maximizing the benefits of proper sleep and what it can mean for performance and recovery.
+There’s a lot of opportunity in maximizing the benefits of proper sleep and what it can mean for performance and athlete recovery.
 Enhancing your athletic performance takes a combination of commitment, talent, and setting yourself up for success.
 The small edges you attain can add up over time, and carving out space for a healthy sleep routine can work wonders for your fitness goals.

 CPT Allison Brager, PhD is a neurobiologist serving as an active duty Army officer with expertise in sleep and chronobiology.
 She currently serves as a sleep scientist in the Center for Military Psychiatry and Neuroscience at the Walter Reed Army Institute of Research, the largest and most diverse biomedical sleep research laboratory in the Department of Defense.
 She sits on the Federal Fatigue Management Working Group and has contributed to Army Doctrine on Holistic Health and Fitness through the Office of the Surgeon General.
 She consults with US Olympic, big-time collegiate, and professional sporting teams.
 CPT Brager recently received eight golds at the Gay Olympics in Paris, France, is an active competitor in Crossfit® and former Reebok Crossfit® Games team athlete, has coached NCAA decathletes and pole-vaulters, and a four-year varsity letterman in Division 1 Track and Field at Brown University.